 Mission: VISIONS, incorporated in 1926, was founded by a group of women who believed in offering opportunities for independence, employment, socialization, vocational rehabilitation and family services for people who are blind or visually impaired.
 VISIONS continues its original mission of promoting the independence of people of all ages who are blind or visually impaired.
 Our vision is for everyone to see what is possible!

-Results: #1 in New York State in job placements of people who are legally blind for three years in a row Majority of participants at VISIONS at Selis Manor and VISIONS Center on Aging senior center and VISIONS Center on Blindness have increased their physical activity, report increased positive feelings about themselves and less depression and better adjustment to blindness, improved social connections and increased social networks and improved skills including daily living, mobility, technology, fitness and access to information Over 750 unpaid caregivers have received support and services
+Results: #1 in New York State in job placements of people who are legally blind for FIVE years in a row Majority of participants at VISIONS at Selis Manor and VISIONS Center on Aging senior center and VISIONS Center on Blindness have increased their physical activity, report increased positive feelings about themselves and less depression and better adjustment to blindness, improved social connections and increased social networks and improved skills including daily living, mobility, technology, fitness and access to information Over 750 unpaid caregivers have received support and services

 Target demographics: people of all ages with blindness and severe loss and their families

 Direct beneficiaries per year: we impacted the lives of 7000 people; we placed 45 legally blind people in competitive, integrated jobs and we remIned #! in the state in job placements

 Geographic areas served: the Metropolitan New York City area, NYC, Long Island, Westchester, Rockland, Lower Hudson Valley